ip999/example-voting-app/README.md

 Getting started
 ---------------

-for an easy life - start a project on GCP, run the Cloud Shell and clone this repo.
+For an easy life - start a project on GCP, run the Cloud Shell and clone this repo.

 look in the Makefile for the various recipies to build a cluster and deploy the application containers.

 Basic getting started:

+(check if needed) Enable compute API..

+`gcloud services enable compute.googleapis.com' can take a couple of minutes

 `make create-cluster` to create the kubernetes cluster on GKE (takes a couple of minutes)